locationtech/geomesa/geomesa-blobstore/README.md

 ## REST api

-The RESTful api for the Blobstore can be easily utilized via cURL as so:
+The RESTful api for the Blobstore can be easily utilized via cURL.

-Before we can do anything we must first register a blob store.
-This typically only needs to be run once in the lifetime of the webserver, so if the server is shutdown or restarted the registration call will need to be repeated.

 To Register a GeoMesa Blob Store: